jolocom/jolocom-lib/docs/gettingStarted.rst

 Up to this point, you have successfully created and anchored a digital self-sovereign identity.
 In the next sections we will look at how you can:

-* create a public profile and publish it through your DID document
+* create a public profile and make it available through your ``did`` document.
-* make statements about yourself, and others in the form of verifiable credentials
+* issue statements about yourself and others in form of signed `verifiable credentials <https://w3c.github.io/vc-data-model/>`_.
-* authenticate against services, and share the aforementioned credentials with other identities.
+* authenticate against other identities, share and receive signed verifiable credentials, and create various interaction tokens.

+All of these are explored in the later sections.